steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ### Training

+To train a network in PyTorch, you create a dataset, wrap it in a data loader, then loop over it until your network has learned enough.

 #### PyTorch Dataset

-Creating a dataset is the first step required in feeding data to a neural network for training in PyTorch.
-All you needs to define one is a constructor, a `__len__` method, and a `__getitem__` method.
+To create a dataset, I subclass `Dataset` and define a constructor, a `__len__` method, and a `__getitem__` method.
 The constructor is the perfect place to read in my JSON file with all the examples:

 ```python{5-7}
 import json